lmammino/iteration-protocols-workshop/04-iterable-protocol/README.md

 TODO

+The following ES6 language constructs make use of the iteration protocol:

+Destructuring via an Array pattern for-of loop
+Array.from()
+Spread operator (...)
+Constructors of Maps and Sets
+Promise.all(), Promise.race()

+## Iterator and Iterable together!

+TODO

 That's all for now, congratulations on finishing the fourth chapter! 🎉

 Take a little break and get ready to move to the [Next section](/05-async-iterator-protocol/README.md).